leyvaKeilly/citybeatfrontendapp/README.md

 After you cloned the github repo
 - Open the folder that you just cloned (if it's not already opened).
 For this go to File/Open folder/ and search for the location of the folder on your computer.
-- Go to Termianl/Open new terminal or right click on CityNewsBeatAIDemoAPP folder and select open a new terminal.
+- Go to Termianl/Open new terminal or right click on citybeatfrontendapp folder and select open a new terminal.

-Note: you should see on the terminal the path to the cloned folder Ex: C:\Users\UserName\Desktop\CityNewsBeatAIDemoAPP
+Note: you should see on the terminal the path to the cloned folder Ex: C:\Users\UserName\Desktop\citybeatfrontendapp

 - If you don't have Node.js: Download and install Node.js OS installer at: https://nodejs.org/en/download/